googleapis/google-cloud-ruby/google-cloud-translate/AUTHENTICATION.md

 environments such as Docker containers where writing files is difficult or not encouraged.

-The environment variables that Translation checks for project ID are:
+The environment variables that google-cloud-translate checks for project ID are:

-1. `TRANSLATE_PROJECT`
+1. `_PROJECT`
 2. `GOOGLE_CLOUD_PROJECT`

-The environment variables that Translation checks for credentials are configured on {Google::Cloud::Translate::Credentials}:
+The environment variables that google-cloud-translate checks for credentials are configured on {Google::Cloud::::Credentials}:

-1. `TRANSLATE_CREDENTIALS` - Path to JSON file, or JSON contents
+1. `_CREDENTIALS` - Path to JSON file, or JSON contents
-2. `TRANSLATE_KEYFILE` - Path to JSON file, or JSON contents
+2. `_KEYFILE` - Path to JSON file, or JSON contents
 3. `GOOGLE_CLOUD_CREDENTIALS` - Path to JSON file, or JSON contents
 4. `GOOGLE_CLOUD_KEYFILE` - Path to JSON file, or JSON contents
 5. `GOOGLE_APPLICATION_CREDENTIALS` - Path to JSON file